jrodriguezg045/arc-runners-demo/README.md

 You should see the ARC controller and listener running.

-Then check the runner scale set:
+Then check the Runner Scale Set:

 ```bash
 docker exec demo-arc-setup kubectl get autoscalingrunnersets -n arc-runners